|

 But you just said

-I will explain in a moment, my lady.
+I will explain in a moment, my Lady.
 But, first, can you

 remember what happened later in the day?

-up her memories.
+her memories.
 I went to The Aelvorn with Berryn!
 Yes!

+He said...
 She turned to Fingolfin.
-He told me
+He told me about

 The local edain, said Fingolfin, believe that